Gen V season 2: Marketing

 Footage from the season was revealed at San Diego Comic-Con in July 2024.
 On May 31, 2025, part of the main cast attended CCXP, with a teaser shown and the release dates were revealed.
 The main cast attended San Diego Comic-Con in July 2025 to promote the season.

 Release

 The season was released on September 17, 2025, with three new episodes, followed by the rest debuting on a weekly basis until the season finale on October 22, 2025.

 Reception

-The second season has an 91% approval rating on Rotten Tomatoes based on 44 critic reviews.
-The website's critics consensus states, "Tastefully navigating the tragic loss of Chance Pedromo while getting a big boost from Hamish Linklater's villainous turn, Gen Vs sophomore season gets high marks as a spinoff that feels essential."
+The second season has an 91% approval rating on Rotten Tomatoes based on 94 critic reviews.
+The website's critics consensus states, "Tastefully navigating the tragic loss of Chance Perdomo while getting a big boost from Hamish Linklater's villainous turn, Gen Vs sophomore season gets high marks as a spinoff that feels essential."
 On Metacritic, the second season received a score of 74 out of 100 based on 15 critics, indicating "generally favorable".